-- The Law Journal.
-The Editorial Team of White Black Legal holds the copyright to all articles contributed to this publication.
+No part of this publication may be reproduced or copied in any form by any means without prior written permission of Editor-in-chief of White Black Legal copyright to all articles contributed to this publication.
 The views expressed in this publication are purely personal opinions of the authors and do not reflect the views of the Editorial Team of White Black Legal.
 Though all efforts are made to ensure the accuracy and correctness of the information published, White Black Legal shall not be responsible for any errors caused due to oversight or otherwise.